Burragorang State Conservation Area

 Highlights in this park

-Burragorang lookout and picnic area makes for a great day trip from Camden, Campbelltown and Sydney, for views of Warragamba Dam.
-You can also hire fo...
+Burragorang lookout and picnic area is a great day trip from Camden, Campbelltown and Sydney.
+Enjoy a picnic lunch with stunning views of Warragamba D...

 - in the Sydney and surrounds region